europaphp/skeleton/lib/Europa/Di/readme.md

 This can get very tedious and difficult to maintain because of code duplication and organisation.
 On top of this, there is no way to dynamically configure a dependency or to replace one with another which is useful for testing amongst other things.
 This is where a dependency injection container comes in.

-In Europa, there are two types of containers.
+In Europa, there are three types of containers.

 - Provider
 - Finder
+- Chain

 In essence, they both do the same thing: configure and return an object.
 It's the way they do it that is different.